zodb/perfmetrics/README.rst

 metrics to Python libraries and applications.
 Use perfmetrics to find the true bottlenecks in a production application.

-The perfmetrics package is a client of the ``statsd`` daemon by Etsy, which is in turn a client of Graphite (specifically, the Carbon daemon).
-Because the perfmetrics package sends UDP packets to statsd, the overhead of perfmetrics is negligible and it can work in either threaded (synchronous) or event-driven (asynchronous) programs.
+The perfmetrics package is a client of the Statsd daemon by Etsy, which is in turn a client of Graphite (specifically, the Carbon daemon).
+Because the perfmetrics package sends UDP packets to Statsd, perfmetrics adds no I/O delays and only minimal CPU overhead.
+It can work equally well in threaded (synchronous) or event-driven (asynchronous) software.

 Usage
 -----

-Use the @metric and @metricmethod decorators to alter functions and methods so they can send timing and call statistics to statsd.
-Add the decorators to anything that might be a signficant bottleneck, including library functions.
+Use the @metric and @metricmethod decorators to alter functions and methods so they send timing and call statistics to Statsd.
+Add the decorators to any function or method that could be a signficant bottleneck, including library functions.

 .. testcode::